garrandall/popular-music-data/tracks/like-glue-sean-paul.md

 And I man nah play number two
 All I know the time it is getting dread
 Need alot of trees up in my head
-Got alot of damsel in my bed to run dat re-eeeddd!!!!
+Got alot of damsel in my bed to run dat re-eeeddd!

 Well enough likkle girl dem bought they own dem got di goody goody